-What Gear Do I Need to Bring?
+What Gear Do I Need to Climb Kilimanjaro?

 You are responsible for bringing personal gear and equipment while communal equipment (tents, food, cooking items, etc.) is provided.
 Below is a gear list of required, recommended and optional items to bring on your climb.